Poola Rangadu (2012 film)

-Poola Rangadu is a 2012 Indian Telugu-language action comedy film written and directed by Veerabhadram.
+Poola Rangadu is a 2012 Indian Telugu-language action comedy film written and directed by Veerabhadram Chowdary.
 The film stars Sunil and Isha Chawla.
-Atchi Reddy has produced the film under Max India banner.
+Atchi Reddy has produced the film under Max India.

 Plot

 Ranga (Sunil) leads a happy and normal life with his family members.
 One day two men offer him to buy 30 acres of land in partnership with Ranga.
 Ranga, who is unaware of the risk, agrees to the offer.
 He sells his home which was being kept for his younger sister's marriage to buy the land.